 The unit or division, for which an invite to accredit would be made must be a perpetual, full-time staff, providing professional courses in journalism and mass communications.

-The Council normally will not review a unit with less than departmental status.
+The council normally will not review a unit with less than departmental status.

 ACEJMC won't assess a unit that does not cling to the Council's open responsibility necessity to give dependable and current maintenance and graduation information on its site, and other understudy accomplishment data.

-ACEJMC won't assess units which aren't licensed by provincially or broadly perceived authorizing office.
+It won't assess units which aren't licensed by provincially or broadly perceived authorizing office.

-The Council won't re-establish a foundation's accreditation status or consider starting accreditation status on the off chance that it is subjected to between time activity by any national or provincial authorizing office which will prompt loss of accreditation status.
+The council won't re-establish a foundation's accreditation status or consider starting accreditation status on the off chance that it is subjected to between time activity by any national or provincial authorizing office which will prompt loss of accreditation status.

 If an establishment's both expert and non-proficient parts are certified, at that point the board's productions will just include proficient segments which fall under the extent of ACEJMC.

-The Nine standards used by ACEJMC for accreditations Is Given
+Nine standards used by ACEJMC for accreditations

 Mission, Governance, and Administration